-The symptom of shin splints is pain with every step that becomes worse when walking quickly or running.
+The symptom of Shin Splints is pain with every step that worsens when walking quickly or running.

-The tibialis anterior is the main muscle that lifts, or dorsiflexes, the foot.
+The tibialis anterior is the main muscle that lifts (dorsiflexes) the foot.
 It connects to the front of the tibia or shin bone.

 The posterior tibialis is the muscle that pulls the foot down and inward.
 It connects along the back and inside edge of the tibia.

 Both muscles attach to the inside of the bones that form the foot’s medial arch and are involved in stabilizing the foot’s arch system.

 Optimally, the muscles that stabilize the foot’s arch system should fire prior to that foot’s ground contact in anticipation of expected ground contact weight bearing and propulsion related forces.
 This muscle firing optimizes the efficiency of the arch system with the least degree of damaging stress.

 Shin splints are usually caused by overuse, because of the following:

 The tibialis muscles are doing too much too quickly

 The tibialis muscles are firing insufficiently or too late

 There is maladapted neuromuscular function